stripecat/datalinks/README.md

 # Web frontend

 The front end needs the ticket generator and code.
 Those are located under the folder "Extras/Frontend" in the package.
+Upload the structure to your frontend.
+Request.php is the page that you use to request tunes.
+It's rather raw, so you can use it with your own CSS-structure.